 Without question, older people will need quality care in the coming years.
 Nursing homes must ensure the people in their care are safe and treated with dignity and respect.

 If you suspect your loved one was abused or neglected in a nursing home in the Chicago area, you’ll need an experienced legal advocate in your corner.
-Contact us at The Deratany Firm.
+Contact us at Deratany & Kosner.
 We offer free and confidential consultations.